 (a) Use the lowest loading rate commensurate with the operational requirements.
 A high velocity of product flow increases the rate of static generation.

 (b) Filling lines should terminate at the bottom of tanks to reduce the effect of agitation.
-Low filling rates should be used upted the discharge propring is well accounted.
+Low filling rates should be used until the discharge opening is well covered.